unyt-org/uix/docs/manual/12 Style and Themes.md

 ### The `css` template function

-The `css` function creates a `CSSStylesheet` from any valid css string (@import directives are not allowed).
+The `css` function creates a `CSSStylesheet` from any valid CSS string (@import directives are not allowed).
 Additionally, it supports reactive properties:

 ```ts
 const fontSize: Datex.Ref<string> = $$("10px")